diesh/Coaching-staging/_posts/2025-04-30-Building a career worth waking up to 2.md

 - A coach
 - A “personal board of directors”

 You don’t need a huge network—just a few people who get you.
-In my first post in this series, I talked about building a [Personal Board of Directors](https://diesh.ca/2025/03/03/Building-a-career-worth-waking-up-to.html#%EF%B8%8F-use-your-career-gps)—a small, trusted group who can offer perspective, challenge your assumptions, and support your growth.
+In my first post in this series, I talked about building a <a href="{{ '/2025/03/03/Building-a-career-worth-waking-up-to.html#%EF%B8%8F-use-your-career-gps' | relative_url }}">Personal Board of Directors</a> — a small, trusted group who can offer perspective, challenge your assumptions, and support your growth.

 I'd love to continue this conversation with you. <a href="#contact" class="next scrolly">Add me on Substack</a>, and let's navigate this chaotic career landscape together.
-If you are trying to figure out [what's next for your career](https://www.diesh.ca/NextUp.html), or need help understanding and [working on your leadership](https://www.diesh.ca/CoachingForLeaders.html) skills, <a href="#contact" class="next scrolly">hit me up</a>!
+If you are trying to figure out <a href="{{ '/coaching/NextUp' | relative_url }}">what's next for your career</a>, or need help understanding and <a href="{{ '/coaching/CoachingForLeaders' | relative_url }}">working on your leadership</a> skills, <a href="#contact" class="next scrolly">hit me up</a>!

-**Stay tuned for Part 3, where we will put it all together to figure out how you can leverage your superpowers, while also coming to terms with a few limitations**